- What is the Employment Rights Bill 2024?

 Introduce basic workers’ rights from day one

-Employers must respond to requests within two months of receiving them.
-And they can only deny a request if it falls within one or more of eight statutory reasons.
+All workers will have a day-one right to request flexible working arrangements.
+Employers are legally obliged to respond to flexible working requests within two months of receiving them.
+Requests can only be rejected if the reasons categorise under one or more of the eight statutory requirements.

 Legal protection for pregnant women